Introducing Invoke Capture -- Integrated Active Learning for Classification

 … | We’ll continue to add new sample types over time. |

-Over time, we will improve our strategies and add new sample types.
+Over time, we will add to and improve our capture strategies.

 Why is invoke capture important?

-A machine learning function exposed to real world data is never fully trained.
-Data tends to change over time, and new corner cases will always pop up.
-Selecting and annotating more data (also called “active learning”) is therefore critical for a healthy ML production system.
+To reiterate what we said earlier, a machine learning model exposed to real-world data is never fully trained.
+Data changes over time, and new corner cases will always pop up.
+Selecting and annotating more data is, therefore, critical for a healthy ML production system.

-However, most data also tends to be very boring.
-So if you rely simply on annotating randomly here and there, you will never discover the corner cases and data issues.
+However, most data tends to be very boring and adds little value to the training set.
+So, if you rely simply on annotating randomly here and there, you will never discover the corner cases and data issues.
 This is where “active learning” shines.
-It helps you focus your valuable annotation time on the samples that matter the most.
+It helps you focus your valuable annotation time on the samples that matter the most to improving your model.